pptech-ds/PPTech-NodeJSAPI-REACT/README.md

     ```

 ## About-The-Front
 I didn't have any knowledge on REACT before starting this project, so I did really some basics.
-I splitted the pages into "components" directory, that directory contains 4 pages, 1 to manage the navigation code using <ul> and <il> as usual, 1 for registration form, and another one for login form.
+I splitted the pages into "components" directory, that directory contains 4 pages, 1 to manage the navigation code using ul and li as usual, 1 for registration form, and another one for login form.
 Nothing else to say, most of the technical part is done un API parts.

 ## Some-trials